Daffodil LogoSt Mary's Church, Dymock

 Nine Lessons and Carols

-Picture of Edward White Benson
+Picture, Edward Benson

 Edward White Benson

-Many local churches, cathedrals and schools follow the Kings College format in which the choir, if there is one, sing some of the carols, possibly with one or more sung by a soloist, and the people sing the rest.
+Many local churches, cathedrals and schools follow the Kings College format in which the choir, if there is one, sing some of the carols, possibly with one or more sung by a soloist, and the people singing the rest.
 (Return to Top)

 The corresponding Bible extracts or 'Lessons' are often each read by a different person, usually a range of different members of the church, the school or the organisation holding the Service.
-(Return to Top)